Drinking Water PFAS Testing Results Data

 The Washington State Department of Health (DOH) collects drinking water test results for a large family of chemicals called per- and polyfluoroalkyl substances (PFAS).
-PFAS are sometimes called "forever chemicals" in the news because they stay in the environment for a very long time.
-PFAS are a growing environmental contaminant of concern because some PFAS chemicals can be toxic to people and can build up in our bodies over time.
+PFAS chemicals are sometimes called "forever chemicals" in the news because they stay in the environment for a very long time.
+PFAS chemicals are a health concern because some can build up in our bodies when we’re exposed for a long time, such as months to years.
+This is a problem, because studies show that having higher levels of PFAS chemicals in our bodies could increase our risk for negative health impacts.

-The Washington State Board of Health adopted a new rule in 2021 that requires over 2,400 public drinking water systems, also known as “Group A” systems, to test for PFAS.
+The Washington State Board of Health adopted a rule in 2021 that required over 2,400 public drinking water systems, also known as “Group A” systems, to test for PFAS.
+Learn more about public drinking water systems, EPA.
 Testing must be completed by December 2025.
 Water systems that find PFAS above a state action level (SAL) must notify their customers within 30 days, and test more often.
+Learn more about State Action Levels for PFAS (PDF).
+Our state is phasing in new federal standards for 6 PFAS and will update this dashboard before those standards become enforceable.

 Testing results show you where PFAS have and haven’t been found in public drinking water sources.
-They also show if the levels are higher than our SALs.
+They also show if the levels are higher than our state action levels.
 Contact your water system to learn more about their response to PFAS.
 Some water systems have already taken steps to lower PFAS in their water.

 If you are a Group B water system or a private well owner, you are not currently required by the state to test for PFAS.
 You can use the map to learn if PFAS have been detected nearby.
 This can help you decide whether to test your well for PFAS.